BatchClayderman/Cryptography-Schemes/README.md

 To enhance the robustness, type checks will be performed in each scheme procedure whether or not they are explicitly required in the paper.
 Scheme procedures will be surrounded by the ``try--except`` structure.

-For Linux users who wish to search a specified string throughout the whole repository or category in a local clone, the Linux command ``find . -type f -name "*.py" ! -name "generateSchemeLaTeX.py" -exec grep -H --color=always -E "${stringsToBeSearched}" {} \;`` after switching to the specified directory should be fine.
-Using the ``sed`` or other Linux commands equipped with ``find`` and its ``--exec`` is also wise.
+For Linux users who wish to search a specified string throughout the whole repository or category in a local clone, the Linux command ``find . -mindepth 2 -type f -name "*.py" ! -name "generateSchemeLaTeX.py" -exec grep -H --color=always -E "${stringsToBeSearched}" {} \;`` after switching to the specified directory should be fine.
+Using the ``sed`` or other Linux commands equipped with ``find`` and its ``--exec`` is also helpful.

 ### 1.2 Computation details